Transport and Driving in Saudi Arabia

 Public transport in Saudi Arabia

-Public transport in Saudi Arabia consists of buses, trains and taxis, but it isn't comprehensive.
+Public transport in Saudi Arabia consists of buses, trains and taxis, and is slowly being developed.

 Buses operate in Saudi Arabia’s cities and travel to and from neighbouring countries.
 They're generally well maintained and air-conditioned, but are mainly used by locals and expats who can't afford their own vehicles.
-Women are restricted from travelling on some city buses, but some long-distance buses have screened-off sections for female passengers.
+Women are restricted from travelling on some city buses.
+Some long-distance buses have screened-off sections for female passengers.

 Most expat compounds offer bus or shuttle services to meet the transport needs of women and children.

-There is only one railway line in Saudi Arabia which runs from Riyadh to Damman, stopping at destinations in-between.
+There used to only be one railway line in Saudi Arabia.
+This line runs from Riyadh to Damman, and stops at destinations in-between.
 Trains are air-conditioned and usually offer a good service.

-Taxis are widely available in Saudi cities and are the only viable public transport option for women, who aren't allowed to drive themselves.
+Taxis are widely available in Saudi cities.
+This is usually the safest and most efficient mode of transport for those who do not drive themselves.

 Most taxis are metered and expats should ensure the meter is working and reset before they start a journey.
 Taxis can't be hailed on the street, and have to be called and booked in advance.
 Some expats save the contact details of a driver they trust and call them when needed.